Yola, Nigeria: Climate

 Global warming has had a negative impact on climate and weather patterns as is visible here with the River Gongola flooding some households and farmlands in Yola.

 Yola has a tropical savanna climate that borders on a hot semi-arid climate (Aw bordering on BSh according to the Köppen climate classification) with a dry season and wet season.
 The temperature is warm year-round, with August and September having the lowest average high at 31.3 C and December having the lowest average low at 16.9 C. March has the highest average high of 42.8 C, while April has the highest average low at 27.0 C. The highest temperatures occur in March and April, just before the wet season starts.

 Yola receives 872.4 mm of precipitation annually on average.
 There is a wet season from May to October and a dry season for the rest of the year.
 The dry season, especially from February to April, has higher daytime temperatures and can have lower overnight lows.
 The dry season also has a higher diurnal temperature variation.
 August is the wettest month, receiving 196.1 mm of rain on average over 16 precipitation days.
 No precipitation falls from December to February.
 Humidity is low in the dry season, dropping to just 13.5% in February, but it can get quite humid during the wet season, especially from July to September.
 Yola receives 2,845.5 hours of sunshine annually, which is well-distributed throughout the year, with November having the most sunshine and August having the least.

 Clouds

 Yola's cloud cover varies significantly throughout the year; clearer months last 4.6 months, while partly overcast months last 7.4 months.
 The clearest month is January, with 53% of the sky being either mostly clear or clear with 78% of the sky being clouded or overcast, while July and August are the cloudiest months, due to the number of rainy days.

 Rainfall

-Yola's monthly rainfall varies greatly according to the season, with a dry season running from November to March and averaging around 100mm to 200mm per month during the main wet season from May to October.
-The heaviest rain falls in August, with an average of 196 mm.
-The duration of the dry spell is 4 months, with January recording the lowest average rainfall of 0.1 mm.
+Yola's monthly rainfall varies greatly according to the season, with a dry season running from November to March and averaging around 100 to 200 mm per month during the main wet season from May to October.
+The heaviest rain falls in August, with an average of 196 mm The duration of the dry spell is 4 months, with January recording the lowest average rainfall of 0.1 mm.